LiaScript/docs/README.md

                            --{{3}}--
 You can also add additional tags to your project to make it discoverable.
-We currently use three distict categories: `liascript` to mark it to be related to the projects, while the others `liascript-course` and `liascript-template` are used to distinguish the projects into courses or extension, which can be added to courses.
+We currently use three distinct categories: `liascript` to mark it to be related to the projects, while the others `liascript-course` and `liascript-template` are used to distinguish the projects into courses or extension, which can be added to courses.